imagej/imagej.github.io/_pages/learn/getting-started.md

 ![](/media/Oval Tool Option Dialog.png "Oval_Tool_Option_Dialog.png")

-If there is a small red arrow in the lower right corner of the tool icon, you can right-click ({% include key content='Ctrl' %}+{% include key content='click' %} on an Apple mouse) and select an alternative selection tool (e.g. a circular brush selection tool which shares the icon with the ellipse selection tool).
+If there is a small red arrow in the lower right corner of the tool icon, you can right-click ({% include key keys='Ctrl|click' %} on an Apple mouse) and select an alternative selection tool (e.g. a circular brush selection tool which shares the icon with the ellipse selection tool).
 Example:

 ![](/media/Alternative Tools.png "Alternative_Tools.png")